ps-bond/seeedStudio_epaperHA/README.md

 Add time of last update (can see if the battery has gone that way)

 Remove the battery display - seems there is no hw to read battery state (1 pin + 2 resistors or 2 pins for I2C to the power controller - why on earth not?).
 Would require hw mods to achieve.

-Redo layout - experiment with Figma to redesign.

 Add wind chill/"feels like" temperature alongside actual temp